Save on Flights to Walt Disney World

 Best Time to Shop for Airfare

-Fare sales can appear anytime but we recommend signing up for fare alerts with the airlines you are shopping.
+Fare sales can appear anytime but I recommend signing up for fare alerts with the airlines you are shopping.
 You can sign up for fare alerts on the airlines’ websites and customize your alert for the exact route you want to fly.
 Some travel websites offer fare alerts as well.

 The best time to shop for airfare is Tuesday afternoon, this has been the industry standard for the past several years.
 Wednesday morning is also a good time to shop.